daverx390dc/Chinmay-Dave/README.md

 ![](/images/emotions.jpg)
 *End-to-end project devalopment using EDA, NLP, Heroku and Streamlit.

-*Collecting data, feature extraction and EDA using Pandas and Numpy.
+*Collecting data, feature extraction and EDA using Pandas and Numpy, SQLite3.

 *Modification of data using NLTK, Potterstemmer, Vectorising and Cosine similarity.